marioy47/blog-site/posts/ansible-introduction-for-developers/index.md

 ```

 ![Image of ansible with a pattern](ansible-with-testgroup.png)

+Its now obvious because the `testgroup` includes all the hosts in our test environment.
+But what we just did is to ask Ansible to execute a command in just a group of hosts.

 Ansible has 2 defaults groups `all` and `ungrouped`.
 You can read more about those in the [Ansible documentation](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).